 Benefits and Perquisites.
-We provide the opportunity for our named executive officers and other full-time employees to receive certain perquisites and general health and welfare benefits, which consist of life and health insurance benefits, reimbursement for certain medical expenses and gym membership fees.
+We provide the opportunity for our named executive officers and other full-time employees to receive certain perquisites and general health and welfare benefits, discussed more fully below, which consist of life- and health-insurance benefits, reimbursement for certain medical expenses and gym-membership fees.
 We also offer participation in our defined contribution 401(k) plan.
-For the year ended December 31, 2006, the Committee approved 401(k) plan match of 100 percent of employee contributions.
+For the year ended December 31, 2007, the Committee approved a 401(k) plan match of 100 percent of employee contributions.
 Except as provided in our employment agreement with Mr. Harris, our executive officers generally receive the same benefits and perquisites as our full-time administrative employees.